-Now the biggest flaw that I saw was that over time your ads get a lot less clicks, even if they are served to new people.
-My click through rates dropped well below half.
-Due to this you continually have to create new ad designs and copy for Retargeter.
+The biggest flaw that I saw was that over time your ads get a lot fewer clicks even if they are served to new people.
+My click-through rates dropped well below half.
+Due to this, you continually have to create new ad designs and copy for Retargeter.

-Lesson learned: Retargeter can work well if you have a big enough user base and you continue to rotate up your ads on a weekly basis.
-This will keep your click through rates high.
+Lesson learned: Retargeter can work well if you have a big enough user base and you continue to rotate your ads on a weekly basis.
+This will keep your click-through rates high.

-The biggest downfall with it was that your click through rates on your ads decrease over time unless you can continually rotate them up, similar to Retargeter.
+The biggest downfall with it was that the click-through rates on your ads decrease over time unless you can continually rotate them, similarly to Retargeter.

 Lesson learned: If you want to remarket on Facebook, Perfect Audience is the cheapest and most effective solution I’ve found.
 You just have to be willing to create new ads each week.

-By far StumbleUpon Ads were the cheapest form of traffic.
-I was able to buy visitors to my landing page at 5 cents a visitor and I was able to buy thousands of visitors a day.
+By far, StumbleUpon Ads were the cheapest form of traffic.
+I was able to drive visitors to my landing page at 5 cents a visitor, and I was able to buy thousands of visitors a day.

-The big issue with StumbleUpon is that it isn’t a high quality traffic source and the visitors don’t convert too well.
-They converted at a rate of .05% and the leads were the worst out of all the traffic sources.
+The big issue with StumbleUpon is that it isn’t a high quality traffic source and the visitors don’t convert well.
+They converted at a rate of .05%, and the leads were the worst out of all the traffic sources.

 Lesson learned: Don’t use StumbleUpon Ads to drive traffic to a paid product or service.
 StumbleUpon Ads should be used to seed social media traffic to your content, not to paid products.

-I’ve been doing paid advertising for over 7 years now and much hasn’t changed when it comes to buying quality traffic.
+I’ve been doing paid advertising for over 7 years now, and I see that not much has changed when it comes to buying quality traffic.
 Google AdWords, LinkedIn, and forms of remarketing still seem to be the best forms of ad buying.

-The sad part is, AdWords and LinkedIn continues to increase in price year over year, but it is still worth using them.
-I’ve also found banner advertising to work well in the past, I just didn’t have time to test it out on NeilPatel.com as it is a time consuming process.
+The sad part is, AdWords and LinkedIn continue to increase in price year after year, but it is still worth using them.
+I’ve also found banner advertising to work well in the past.
+I just didn’t have time to test it out on NeilPatel.com as it is a time-consuming process.